neha191091/neha191091.github.io/_pages/about.md

 I am also interested in learning control policies for a dynamic environment that utilize intrinsic motivation techniques.
 This is especially useful when extrinsic rewards are sparse or unavailable for a given task (such as exploration).

-Apart from the above, I enjoy doodling and have recently found a fondness for writing.
-I started with small stuff - like writing about a few of my travel experiences and a few (mostly lame) jokes along with my partner.
-You can check them out [here](https://www.grumpychickens.com/)!!
+Apart from the above, I enjoy doodling, reading mystery novels and have recently found a fondness for writing!